-When Rakoff refused to approve the proposed $33 million settlement of SEC charges that BofA failed to inform shareholders that it had agreed to pay billions of dollars in bonuses to Merrill Lynch employees in advance of their merger, he said he wanted to know more about the role of outside counsel in the drafting of disclosure materials.
-The SEC brief, signed by associate regional director David Rosenfeld, essentially says that Wachtell, Lipton, Rosen & Katz (representing BofA), Shearman & Sterling (for Merrill) and BofA's in-house lawyers decided exactly what to put in and what to keep out of the merger agreement and proxy statement -- including the decision to disclose Merrill's bonus program in a non-public "disclosure schedule" that wasn't mentioned in the merger agreement or the proxy statement.
+When a federal judge refused to approve a proposed $33 million settlement of SEC charges that Bank of America failed to inform shareholders of its agreement for billions in bonuses to Merrill Lynch employees in advance of their merger, he said he wanted to know more.
+An SEC brief claims that Wachtell, Shearman & Sterling and BofA's in-house lawyers decided exactly what to put in and to keep out of the merger agreement and proxy statement.
+Bank of America argues that it didn't fail to disclose the bonuses at all.

 SEC Blames Law Firms for BofA's Failure to Disclose Merrill Bonuses